OldUnreal/UnrealTournamentPatches/README.md

 Windows and Linux systems will need a CPU with **SSE2** instruction set support.
 In practice, this means all 64-bit x86 CPUs, all Intel CPUs since (and including) the Pentium 4, and all AMD CPUs since (and including) the Athlon 64 are supported.

-Windows systems will need to run Windows XP or later.
-Some features (e.g., Cluster and ALAudio) are only available on systems running Windows Vista or later.
+Windows systems will need to run Windows Vista or later.

 Linux systems will need GNU libc 2.19 or later.